 Subject-matter can only be regarded as having been made available to the public, and therefore as comprised in the state of the art pursuant to Art.
-54(1), if the information given to the skilled person is sufficient to enable him, at the relevant date (see G-VI, 3), to practise the technical teaching which is the subject of the disclosure, taking into account also the general knowledge at that time in the field to be expected of him (see T 26/85, T 206/83 and T 491/99).
+54(1), if the information given is sufficient to enable the skilled person, at the relevant date (see G‑VI, 3) and taking into account the common general knowledge in the field at that time, to practise the technical teaching which is the subject of the disclosure (see T 26/85, T 206/83 and T 491/99).

 For example, a document discloses a chemical compound (identified by name or by structural formula), indicating that the compound may be produced by a process defined in the document itself.
 The document, however, does not indicate how to obtain the starting materials and/or reagents used in the process.
 If the skilled person moreover cannot obtain these starting materials or reagents on the basis of common general knowledge (e.g. from text books), the document is insufficiently disclosed with respect to that compound.
 Hence, it is not considered to belong to the state of the art according to Art.
 54(2) (at least in as far as it relates to that compound) and consequently it does not prejudice the patentability of the claimed invention.